Luxury & Private Republic of the Congo Safaris

 - For gorilla viewing, a medical requirements form must be completed by the guest’s doctor to confirm that they are free from measles, polio and tuberculosis, and in good health.

-When to visit Republic of the Congo?
+Best time to visit Republic of the Congo?

 Being just north of the equator, the climate at Odzala is fairly consistent throughout the year, hot and humid.
 Generally, there are four seasons, which are alternating dry and rainy.
 The dry seasons include November to February and June to August.
 These are the coolest, driest months in Odzala National Park, which make it our preferred travel time.
 Just keep in mind that rainfall still occurs and can be quite variable during the dry season.